-There are many signs it may be time to rewire your home, including blown fuses, tripped breakers or lights flickering or burning out quickly.
+These statistics reinforce how important it is to make sure your house’s wiring is in good shape.
+Signs it may be time to rewire your home include blown fuses, tripped breakers and lights flickering or burning out quickly.
 Sparks from an outlet, hot switch plates and loose outlets can also signal trouble.
-Houses more than 40 years old may require updating.

 How much does it cost to rewire a house?